atticedit/jukebox-jury/doc/user_stories.md

 ##### Acceptance Criteria

-* Prints a report of genres sorted by how many songs in the genre I marked as being good for concentration
+* Prints a report of genres sorted by the number of songs in the genre I marked as being good for concentration
 * Ignores genres that have no songs I can concentrate to
 * Limits printing to the 20 genres with the most songs I can concentrate to

 ---

-### Story 6
+### Reporting on Genre/Intensity Combinations

 As a music fanatic who also needs to get things done, I want to view a report on songs I've listened to